jerbob92/hallway-original/README.md

         ...
     }

-One peculiarity to note.
 When setting up services the callback urls must point back to your local hallway.
 For example, when running hallway locally the callback url would be something like this.

     http://localhost:8042/auth/<service name>/auth.

 ## Hallway Startup

-When everything is configured you can run the following command to startup Hallway.
+Once everything is configured you can run the following command to startup
+Hallway:

     ./hallway

-If everything works fine you should see logging output and then:
+You should see the following output once hallway is ready to go:

     [10/24/2012 11:44:34][][hallwayd] - Starting an API host
     [10/24/2012 11:44:34][][hallwayd] - Hallway is now listening at http://192.168.1.154:8042
     [10/24/2012 11:44:34][][hallwayd] - Hallway is up and running.

-You should now be able to use Hallway.

 ## Using Hallway

 To use hallway you will need to setup a test app in the database and then clone down and use an example app.
 To setup a test app in the database run the following commands and sql.

     mysql -u <admin_username> -p <admin_password> hallway_development
     insert into Apps (app, secret) values ('a_new_app_id', 'a_new_app_secret');

 You can give whatever values you like for the app and secret fields.
 They become your client id and client secret for your example app.

 You can then follow the instructions for one of the example apps in the "Getting Started" section of the [Singly docs](http://singly.com/docs).
-Yourclient id and client secret are the ones you just created and your callback url will be the local host and port that you have Hallway running on.
+Your client id and client secret are the ones you just created and your callback url will be the local host and port that you have Hallway running on.

 Here is the [NodeJS Example](https://singly.com/docs/getting_started_node) to get started.